 If Canada hopes to move expeditiously towards a progressive order, it must accept, first, its full identity without reservation.
 This it must do at a very minimum if it wishes to touch new horizons of development and progress as a nation.
 Simultaneously, it must also be able to adapt its institutions and processes to align with this acceptance.
 Canada, however, has not yet accepted its full identity and the turbulence of its internal affairs has served to disrupt the momentum and stability required for entry into a progressive phase.

-Here, at this point, we must consider the most important area which the discussion thus far has moved to introduce: employment.
-This is the area which will hurt the competitive development of Canada in relation to other nations most profoundly given Canada's unique geopolitical situation and the unique social, political, and economic exigencies which present themselves in a very apparent way.
 So long as the distribution of socially significant posts and seniorities within the Canadian public service remains organized along racial or ethnic lines - whether in actuality, in appearance, or both - Canada's racial turmoil will remain a strongly buoyant internal issue weighing down upon its potential success.
 Canada must move to remove the domestic constraints placed upon its own citizenry through its administrative mechanisms which presently serve to govern the access and distribution of employment to citizens of colour.
 The sifting and filtering functions of the hiring processes must work to bring in rather than screen out citizens of colour.
 Without investing in producing such guarantees, such domestic constraints upon employment in the long run - and especially with a growing population - are likely to foment various socially undesirable resentments which will have the effect of eroding public confidence in the nations institutions.
 This - it is a matter to emphasize - is because Canada's identity is multi-racial and multi-ethnic.
 Canada has grown and benefited from the contributions of many ethnic groups, and in turn, it must create the conditions of fair, equal, and just opportunity in employment.
 The unique territory of Canada and the corresponding economic, political, and social challenges arising cannot be reconciled without removing the barriers to the active participation of citizens of colour in diversified posts within the public service.
 There must be, first, an acknowledgement that there is a problem with the current hiring processes which have not been successfully addressed by the sum of all efforts to date.

 meet other citizens being rejected